 1. Pigs

-A standard carcase of pig is the whole body of a slaughtered porcine animal, passed as suitable for human consumption by a meat inspector under the Health Act 1911, after bleeding, removal of head, hair, scurf, trotters and evisceration of all internal digestive, circulatory, respiratory, excretory and reproductive organs, kidneys, flare fat and minimum trimming required by the inspector to only that degree which is needed to enable the carcase to be passed for human consumption.
+A standard carcase of pig is the whole body of a slaughtered porcine animal, passed as suitable for human consumption by an authorised officer under the Food Act 2008, after bleeding, removal of head, hair, scurf, trotters and evisceration of all internal digestive, circulatory, respiratory, excretory and reproductive organs, kidneys, flare fat and minimum trimming required by the inspector to only that degree which is needed to enable the carcase to be passed for human consumption.
 The head shall be removed between the occipital bone (skull) and the first cervical vertebra.

+[Clause 1 amended in Gazette 10 Jan 2017 p.
+171.]

 2. Cattle

 A standard beef or veal carcase is the body of a slaughtered bovine animal after —